What is public space online?

 More importantly, we have to face the fact that not everyone who uses these services is an adult.
 Facebook allows users to agree to its Terms of Service at thirteen -- five years before someone can legally agree to a contract, in most countries -- and that policy is little-enforced: a quarter of youth under twelve in the UK have social networking profiles.
 Moreover, many sites aimed explicitly at children, from Neopets to Club Penguin, make similar efforts to create a sense of being public spaces and communities.
 If Gramercy Park had been the model for our municipal parks -- if we had to pay to let our children use them, whether directly in money, indirectly through advertising or data collection, or a mixture of both -- would we stand for it?
 Or would we demand that our governments provide true public spaces where all our children could play?

-For information on how to talk to youth about public space issues, check out the recent book Watch This Space (to which I contributed)
+For information on how to talk to youth about public space issues, check out the book Watch This Space (to which I contributed)